 Researchers designÂ monoclonal antibodiesÂ to attach to a single specific substance in the body.
 These antibodies help the immune system attack the disease by mimicking the body’s antibodies or supporting the immune system’s work.

 “We’ve designed the monoclonal antibodies to block the ability of the virus to attach and enter into your cells,” says Graham Snyder, MD, medical director, Infection Prevention and Hospital Epidemiology, UPMC.
 “Essentially, it’s now floating around helpless and weak, so your body can clear it out.”

 Several different monoclonal antibodies are already important in fighting certain cancers or slowing the progression of diseases such as rheumatoid arthritis.

 How Do Monoclonal Antibodies Fight COVID-19?

-These drugs specifically look for and attach to the spike protein that sticks out of the coronavirus that causes COVID-19.
+They specifically look for and attach to the spike protein of SARS-CoV-2.
 When they attach to the spike protein, they can block the virus’s ability to enter cells.
 This slows down infection and allows your body to fight off the disease.

 More potential monoclonal antibody treatments could become available in the future.

 Who Is Eligible for Monoclonal Antibodies for COVID-19?

 Currently, the FDA has authorized monoclonal antibodies for people who have mild or moderate COVID-19 with a high risk of progressing to severe disease.
 People at high risk include those with pre-existing medical conditions, among other factors.

 Mild to moderate COVID-19 can become a severe case, so the goal is to treat it before that happens.